Are you looking for a contractor?

 Manage any needs for tweaks and complete final regulatory checks

-How to Become a Construction Project Manager—Skills, Training, and Pay Scale
+How to Become a Construction Project Manager

 To be a successful construction project manager, you must have a whole set of technical and management skills, most notably:

-Degree and Education
+Education, Degree and Experience

 Oftentimes, a degree in civil engineering, architecture, or a related field is required.
 However, depending on your province of residence, some job positions may solely require a vocational civil engineering degree or training certificate in a similar field of study.